phdonner/phdonner/README.md

 Even more useful is the conversion command `ConvertFrom-Markdown` which translates a Markdown page into HTML usable at your WWW site.
 Here you are:

-    # Translage Markdown to HTML usable for WWW in a HTTP service
+    # Translate Markdown to HTML which is usable as a WWW page in a HTTP service
     ConvertFrom-Markdown -Path ./page.md | Select-Object -ExpandProperty Html | Set-Content -Path ./page.htm

 ---